stevus/web-browser/README.md

 ### Creating the DOM Tree

-DOM tree maintains the hierarchy of all the HTML nodes (visual and nonvisual) on the page.
+The [DOM Tree](https://dom.spec.whatwg.org/) maintains the hierarchy of all the HTML nodes (visual and nonvisual) on the page.

 ```
 <!DOCTYPE html>